alexkharrod/v1promojobs/progress.md

 - Added `ratelimit` to the `INSTALLED_APPS` in `mysite/settings.py`.
 - Added `RatelimitMiddleware` to the `MIDDLEWARE` in `mysite/settings.py`.
 - Configured rate limits in `mysite/settings.py`.
+- Configured Django to use Redis for caching.
 - Created an OpenAPI specification for the API.
 - Installed the OpenAPI Generator.
 - Generated API clients using OpenAPI Generator with TypeScript axios template and placed generated code in `/src/generated`.
 - Implemented CSRF protection by adding the `{% csrf_token %}` template tag to the `base.html` template.
+- Resolved EmployerProfile import error in accounts app
+- Added edit_jobseeker_profile view and template
+- Added profile_success view and template
+- Fixed registration error

+**What's left to build:**
+- Integrate React/Vue.js for interactive components.
+- The rest of the project, as defined in tasklist.md

+**Progress status:**
+- Task list created
+- Documentation initialized
+- Two-factor authentication implemented
+- Two-factor authentication templates styled
+- Unit tests for user management logic written
+- Jobs app created
+- Job model implemented
+- Job listing views implemented
+- Jobs app migrations created and applied
+- Search and discovery features implemented
+- Saved searches and alerts implemented
+- Unit tests for search management logic written
+- Employers app created
+- Employer model implemented
+- Employer profile views implemented
+- Unit tests for employer management logic written
+- Applications app created
+- Application model implemented
+- Job application views implemented
+- Employer application review views implemented
+- Unit tests for application management logic written
+- Search app created
+- Advanced search functionality implemented
+- Saved searches and alerts implemented
+- Unit tests for searches and alerts logic written
+- Core app created
+- Implemented core functionalities and utilities.
+- Implemented error handling and logging.
+- Configured logging settings in `mysite/settings.py`.
+- Added a log message to the `home` view in `mysite/views.py`.
+- Added a container to the `home.html` template.
+- Created `static/css/style.css` file.
+- Linked the CSS file to the `base.html` template.
+- Added REST framework to the `INSTALLED_APPS` in `mysite/settings.py`.
+- Added REST framework settings to the `mysite/settings.py` file.
+- Added `rest_framework.authtoken` to the `INSTALLED_APPS` in `mysite/settings.py`.
+- Ran migrations to create the `authtoken` table.
+- Created a view in the `accounts` app that allows users to obtain a token.
+- Added a URL for the `obtain_auth_token` view in `accounts/urls.py`.
+- Installed `django-ratelimit` package.
+- Added `ratelimit` to the `INSTALLED_APPS` in `mysite/settings.py`.
+- Added `RatelimitMiddleware` to the `MIDDLEWARE` in `mysite/settings.py`.
+- Configured rate limits in `mysite/settings.py`.
+- Configured Django to use Redis for caching.
+- Created an OpenAPI specification for the API.
+- Installed the OpenAPI Generator.
+- Generated API clients using OpenAPI Generator with TypeScript axios template and placed generated code in `/src/generated`.
+- Implemented CSRF protection by adding the `{% csrf_token %}` template tag to the `base.html` template.
+- Resolved EmployerProfile import error in accounts app
+- Added edit_jobseeker_profile view and template
+- Added profile_success view and template
+- Fixed registration error